VirtoCommerce/vc-module-cart/docs/index.md

 ## Concurrency handling

-To enable handling of possible concurrency conflict `CartEntity` contains the concurrency token column named `RowVersion`.
+To add the possibility of handling concurrency conflict `CartEntity` contains the concurrency token column named `RowVersion`.
+If the same data gets modified at the same time EF Core's `SaveChanges()` throws a `DbUpdateConcurrencyException`.
+In cases when you need to handle such situations you can overrdie the `CommitAsync` method and handle `DbUpdateConcurrencyException`.
+There's an example of `client-wins` scenario:

 ```cs
     protected async override Task CommitAsync(IRepository repository)